Stella1230/FisherIrisDataSetProject/README.md

 and by default this is set to 10.
 It is a good idea to change the bin size as it will output the graph in different ways and might potentially display something hidden.
 I have used bin=20 and implemented the use of seaborn on the graph too.
 Seaborn uses the distplot function to create histograms.
 One thing to note, when creating the histograms I used seaborn to set the style with a background grid set to dark and auto set others.
 This works but has spaces between in the graph.
 To eliminate this using matplotlib.pyplot (ptl.grid(True)) can be used and no spaces will be displayed.
 I have kept the seaborn approach but have both options in the code below.

+From the graphs we can see that two of the variables seem to indicate a bell shaped curve or Normal distribution.
+It is possible to write algorithms to exploit this.

 <br>

 ### Histogram based on Sepal Length that in CM